 Where can I train and how much does it cost?

-Each of our centres is independent in terms of timetables and fees, and for further information about our schools, timetables and costs, go to the individual school pages.
+Each of our centres is independent in terms of timetables and fees.
+For further information about our schools, timetables and costs, go to the individual school pages.

 Locate the most convenient school for you, under its geographical region.
 Direct contact details for the school are given, including its website.
 The school or centre themselves will be able to advise you of the pre-requisites, appropriateness, costs, and time needed for their course.

-If you would like to talk to a tutor, our tutors are very happy to be contacted, and they may be able to offer other proposals to find out more such as attending a typical class, or even having a massage if current guidelines permit this.
+If you would like to talk to a tutor, our tutors are very happy to be contacted, and they may be able to offer other proposals to find out more, such as attending a typical class, or even having a massage if current guidelines permit this.

 Can I see a copy of my exam paper, after the exam?